-The STARS Network is a public safety grade wireless communications system that must be maintained in an operational status 24 hours per day, seven days per week.
+The STARS Network is a public safety grade wireless communications system that must be maintained in an operational status 24 hours per day, 7 days per week.
 To accomplish this, a well-trained staff of engineers and technicians must be available and have access to parts, test equipment, and vehicles on a 24/7 basis.
-Based on a study by the STARS Management Group, commercial services were cost prohibitive, would not maintain the required level of knowledge of the network, and were not available on a
+Based on a study by the STARS Management Group, commercial services were cost prohibitive, would not maintain the required level of knowledge of the network, and was not available on a 24/7 basis.

-24/7 basis.
 The Department of State Police has historically been a self-maintained communications network provider with Department employed engineers and technicians.
 There is no other practical or cost effective way to maintain the STARS network infrastructure and the subscriber vehicles within the network.

 The implementation of STARS replaced the legacy Virginia State Police radio system.
-Effective July 1, 2011, the Virginia State Police Communications Division assumed responsibility for the engineering, installation, maintenance, and operations of the STARS Network.
-The Department assumed responsibility for equipping new vehicles, aircraft, and boats that belong to the 21 STARS agencies, removing equipment from decommissioned or crashed vehicles, and the refurbishment and re-installing the reconditioned hardware into other vehicles.
-Per Chapter 665, 2015 Virginia Acts of Assembly, Item 43, the FY16 allotted funding for Telecommunications and Statewide Agencies Radio System (STARS) (30204) is \$25,840,605.
+Effective July 1, 2011, the Virginia State Police Communications Division assumed the engineering, installation, maintenance, and operations of the STARS system.
+The Department assumed the responsibility for equipping new vehicles, aircraft, and boats that belong to the 21 STARS agencies, removing equipment from decommissioned or crashed vehicles, and the refurbishment and re-installation of the reconditioned hardware into another vehicle.
+Per Chapter 665, 2015 Virginia Acts of Assembly, Item 43, the FY 2016 allotted funding for Telecommunications and Statewide Agencies Radio System (STARS) (30204) is \$25,840,605.

 Maintaining technology today is a labor intensive and costly proposition.
-Hardware and software are typically obsolete by the time they are purchased and installed and STARS is no exception.
-The FY 2016 lifecycle cost to keep the core Motorola portion of the network current is \$2,219,189.
+Hardware and software is typically obsolete by the time it is purchased and installed, and STARS is no exception.
+The FY 2017 lifecycle cost to keep the core Motorola portion of the network current is \$1,443,811.
 This does not include the hardware and software upgrades necessary to keep the transport network at top operational efficiency.
 By July 2019, all land mobile radio hardware must be replaced.
-The projected cost to replace this hardware averages \$141,000 per site or \$8.5 million.
-In addition, much of the support hardware including microwave radios, power subsystems, and multi-plexing equipment is at or approaching end-of-life.
+The projected cost to replace this hardware will be approximately \$8 million.
+In addition, much of the support hardware including microwave radios, power subsystems, and multiplexing equipment is at or approaching end-of-life.
 All new sites under construction are being equipped with the latest hardware.
 The dispatch centers in the original network consisted of 40 analog Gold Elite consoles and 38 MCC7500 digital consoles.
-The analog consoles are not supported after Release 7.16, which is scheduled for implementation in July 2017.
-The digital consoles will be upgraded as part of the Release 7.11 to 7.14 upgrade scheduled for October 2015.
-Of the original 40 analog consoles, 21 have been upgraded, with 19 remaining to be replaced.
-The cost to replace the remaining 19 analog consoles is approximately \$833,881.
+The analog consoles are not supported after Release 7.16 which is scheduled for implementation in July 2017.
+Replacement of the remaining analog consoles should be complete as of the publishing of this document at a cost of \$715,413.